- Welcome from our Headteacher

 Key Stage 5 – ages 16-19 – known as Sixth Form

 There are 4 different arrangements within the school:-

 The different detailed curriculum pathways and accreditation can be seen on the website www.hvh.staffs.sch.uk

 The learning environment is always under review and changes are made to ensure the safety of all.

-Sensory and Study learning pathways are carried out in bespoke rooms and resources are taken to them to enable the routine and safe environment required by these learners.
+Sensory and Study learning are carried out in bespoke rooms and resources are taken to them to enable the routine and safe environment required by these learners.
 SLD and MLD learning pathways make greater use of the specialist rooms and facilities across the school.

 How do we enable students with SEN to engage in activities with other students who do not have SEN?